Rygel-XVI/Rygel-XVI.github.io/_posts/2019-06-15-longest_palindromic_substring.markdown

-We also need to go through and set matrix\[i][i+1] to true if the characters match else the odd indicies can never be 'true' as you will see when we get to that part of the code.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We also need to go through and set matrix\[i][i+1] to true if the characters match else the odd indicies can never be 'true' as you will see when we get to that part of the code.